proochster/shortcode/Readme.md

     {% when 'html' %}{% highlight html %}{{ code-content }}{% endhighlight %}
     ```

-5. When ready subimt a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).
+5. When ready submit a pull request to the `dev` branch (`https://github.com/proochster/shortcode/tree/dev`).

 # Jekyll